awsdocs/aws-cdk-guide/doc_source/environments.md

 ```
 @echo off
 rem cdk-deploy-to-prod.bat
-cdk-deploy-to 135792469 us-west-1 %1 || goto :eof
+cdk-deploy-to 135792469 us-west-1 %* || exit /B
-cdk-deploy-to 245813579 eu-west-1 %1
+cdk-deploy-to 245813579 eu-west-1 %*
 ```

 ------

-Developers would continue to use the normal `cdk deploy` command to deploy to their own AWS environments\.
+Developers could still use the normal `cdk deploy` command to deploy to their own AWS environments for development\.